slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

 ### 5. boss on the island
 1. stay moving
     * if not, you burn
-2. hit boss & interrupt brakebars
+2. hit boss & interrupt brake bars
 3. boss gets shield bubble
     * hit him a number of times to break the bubble
     * interrupt him right afterwords